GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/check-provisioning-time.md

 ### Success Reason

-No recent changes were detected for forwarding rules and target proxies associated with the certificate {name}.
+No recent changes were detected for forwarding rules and target proxies associated with the SSL certificate "{name}".

 ### Uncertain Reason

-The certificate {name} has recently had associated resources modified.
+The SSL certificate "{name}" has recently had associated resources modified.
 This might affect DNS validation.
 Details are below:
 {recently_changed}

 ### Uncertain Remediation